Saturday 25 September & Saturday 9 October

-This very practical 2 part course will offer will offer hands on learning including areas such a rigging, focussing and operating, and is led by people with real practical experience in lighting design and operating.
+This very practical course will offer will offer hands on learning including areas such as rigging, focussing and operating, and is led by people with real practical experience in lighting design and operating.
 This course is especially suitable for those who already have an interest in lighting and have a little technical knowledge and experience, perhaps gained through school, college or with amateur groups.

 Introduction to the venue